Header Image Dominque Faget Via Getty Images

 You should be able to build each PPE kit for roughly $40 each.
 Keep in mind though, you may need more than one!
 If you get exposed while wearing your PPE it will need to be disinfected and some of it may not be able to be reused.

 If you buy anything with the links we provide on this page we get a small percentage of the sale from Amazons end.
 For more info click here.

 Learn about N95 Filters and how the CDC classifies them here (these are technically filters, not respirators.)
 These offer you good protection against virus and bacteria exposure.
-Having a full-blow respirator system would be the best protection but they are pricey.
-Can also be used as a pre-filter for cleaning sediment out of water.
+Note that they have a 3 year shelf life, so don't stockpile too many of them unless necessary.

 Dupont Tychem QC Coveralls